-Two opposites that could control your mind
+Two opposites that could control our minds

-“Those who are dominated by the sinful nature think about sinful things, but those who are controlled by the Holy Spirit think about things that please the Spirit.”Romans 8:5 (NLT).
+“Those who are dominated by the sinful nature think about sinful things, but those who are controlled by the Holy Spirit think about things that please the Spirit.”

 “Those who live only to satisfy their own sinful nature will harvest decay and death from that sinful nature.
-But those who live to please the Spirit will harvest everlasting life from the Spirit.”Galatians 6:8 (NLT).
+But those who live to please the Spirit will harvest everlasting life from the Spirit.”Galatians 6:8 (NLT)

 “These desires give birth to sinful actions.
-And when sin is allowed to grow, it gives birth to death.”James 1:15 (NLT).
+And when sin is allowed to grow, it gives birth to death.”James 1:15 (NLT)

-2: the Holy Spirit
+A mind controlled by the Holy Spirit

 A mind controlled by the Holy Spirit thinks about things that please God.
 As Christians, we want our lives to be pleasing to God.